donosaur/games/README.md

 ## Gotchas
-1. This site is still ~very~ incomplete... but something I plan to develop further as my skills improve
+1. This site is still veryyy incomplete... but something I plan to develop further as my skills improve